apache/rocketmq-externals/rocketmq-ansible/Rocketmq Ansible Playbook en.md

 ## Structure of playbook

-The Rocketmq Playbook entry file is rocketmq.yml.
+The Apache RocketMQ Playbook entry file is rocketmq.yml.

 Rocketmq.yml contains namesrv.yml, broker.yml, and exporter.

-Rocketmq.yml can be executed separately by deploying a full RocketMQ cluster or three child Playbooks.
+Rocketmq.yml can be executed separately by deploying a full Apache RocketMQ cluster or three child Playbooks.

 The hosts file is configured with a list of machines and variables for Namesrv, Broker, and exporter deployment.